rushparikh/Bus-Tracking-Application/README.md

 The user selects the bus number, direction (Inbound/Outbound) and the bus stop and depending on the selection the App will display the next arrival time for that service.

-Backend: Java Servlet
+Backend: Java Servlet,
-Dashboard: JSP pages
+Dashboard: JSP pages and
 MongoDB to store user actions